moksheshd/react-go-boilerplate/frontend/README.md

 ## Project Overview

-The ICAI-UDIN frontend is a modern React application built with TypeScript, Vite, and shadcn/ui components.
+The React & Go Boilerplate frontend is a modern React application built with TypeScript, Vite, and shadcn/ui components.
 It follows a component-based architecture with context-based state management.
 The application supports multiple themes, dark/light modes, and internationalization.

 ### Key Features